 It is in this pup’s nature to obediently follow commands and please its owners.
 Therefore, good training and early socialization can make it the ideal house pet.

-Patience is a virtue and much needed one too when you are training your Golden Dox.
+Patience is a virtue and a much-needed one too when you are training your Golden Dox.
 While these dogs are known for their obedience, they can also be very headstrong and stubborn at times.
 This is why owners are advised to begin the training process when their puppy is as old as 8 weeks.

 Similarly, Dog owners need to be mindful of the Golden Dox’s exercise needs.
 While it may be a small dog, the Dox is full of energy and needs interactive playtime to burn some of this energy.